compsocialscience/summer-institute/2024/rochester/pre_arrival.md

 ## Office hours

-The SICSS-University of Rochester 2023 [organizers](https://sicss.io/2022/rochester/people#teaching_assistants) will host office hours in the SICSS 2023 Slack.
-You can find information about the office hours in the SICSS 2023 Slack channel #pre-office-hours.
+The SICSS-University of Rochester 2024 will host office hours in-person.
+More information will be shared later.